ros-box/a2d2_to_ros/README.md

 ## Recommendations

 * Use a dedicated download utility, such as `wget`, for downloading the data set files.
 Using a browser can be unreliable, likely due in part to the large size of the files.
+* Use the `--min-time-offset` and `--duration` converter options to split the converted bag files into smaller timespans (the batch conversion script described below does this).
+The `rosbag` utility does a [poor job](https://github.com/ros/ros_comm/issues/117) handling extremely large log files, so splitting them up can make them easier to use.

 ## FAQ